 17.18 Any station can be assigned a standard account code or one of six types of forced account codes (four are ARS dependent).
 Or, if desired, the station can have no associated account code.
-There can be 100 standard account codes and 100 forced account codes in the database.

 17.19 The account code types are: